rmaitra/sonny-learns/week1/README.md

 You learned the **print** command.
 Well there are many commands built into python.
 We will get into those.
 First let's go over data types that you can store information in.
 These are common to ALL languages:

 - strings: basically text.
 Denoted by the double quotes or single quotes.
 A lot of programming can be string manipulation.
 Technically they are arrays of characters (a character being "c" or "e").
-- integers: a whole number like 1 or 5849875.
+- **integers**: a whole number like 1 or 5849875.
-- floats: a decimal number like 3.4 or 94875.495.
+- **floats**: a decimal number like 3.4 or 94875.495.
 These numbers are stored in memory differently than integers.
-- booleans: True or False.
+- **booleans**: True or False.
 That's it.
 Those two values and only those two.
-- arrays: a grouping of any of the above data-types in a sequence!
+- **arrays**: a grouping of any of the above data-types in a sequence!
 An array in python will look something like:

 ```python
 [1, 2, "I am a string", True, 4.5, ["this is an array in an ARRAY!", 23] ]
 ```

-- dictionaries (or objects): an object that holds data that can be accessed through a **key**.
+- **dictionaries** (or objects): an object that holds data that can be accessed through a **key**.
 This is more complicated to understand but is INCREDIBLY important and useful:

 ```python
 # below is a dictionary, or in most other languages, an object. it contains KEYS and VALUES.